dejanu/killercoda_deal/kubernetes_course/k8s_deploy_app/intro.md

 <br>

-### Deployment 101
+### Deployment object

-* A Deployment manages a set of Pods to run an application workload
+* A Deployment manages a set of Pods to run an application workload and is responsible for creating and updating instances of your application

-* Create a simple deployment based on `nginx:1.14.2` image

-* Inspect the Pod and get the IP

-* Scale the deployment to 3 pods

-* Update the deployment to use `nginx:1.27.4-alpine-slim` image
+* A Deployment provides declarative updates for Pods and ReplicaSets.

 <hr>